“I want to write books, but I’m so busy with my blog that I don’t have any time.”

 There are plenty of great designers out there, and bucket loads of them who design book covers for a living.
 Archangel Ink is a great place to find editors and designers, as well as Upwork and Creative Indie Covers.

 You’ll also need to find someone to help you format your book — unless you want to do this yourself.
-It’s tedious and somewhat frustrating, and personally I’d rather spend my time writing my next book or chewing off my foot.
+It’s tedious and somewhat frustrating, and personally, I’d rather spend my time writing my next book or chewing off my foot.

 Deciding on a title for your book is an art and a science that requires some time and research.
 This could take up an entire post itself, which it did — so check out this post for ideas on how to pick the perfect book title.
 This is a key part of the process of ensuring readers find your book.
+(And also Dave Chesson has a great post on finding great book cover designers.)

 Once your book is edited, formatted, and has an knock-your-socks-off cover and title, you are ready to publish!
 How exciting!!
 When your book is upload on Amazon as a Kindle book or both Kindle and print, you’ll be able to call yourself a published author and have a great product to sell on your blog and elsewhere.